 Experience the Sweetest Pineapple in the Country on the Maui Pineapple Tour

 When I was younger, I remember watching Blue Hawaii with Elvis Presley – specifically the scene where they ate fresh pineapple wrapped in parchment paper.
 I remember thinking to myself, “I wanna do that some day!”
 Well, that day had finally come!
 This was my third time to the Islands of Hawaii, the second time to Maui, and the first time to Maui with Frank and the boys.
 Plus, it was my first time to go on a Maui Pineapple Tour!
+Aside from the pineapple tour, your family may also enjoy other exciting activities like going on a molokini crater snorkel tour.

 I was so excited when the Maui Pineapple Tour pitched me and asked if our family was interested in taking the tour during our visit.
 I am so glad we did it!
 We met up in a dirt parking lot where we were greeted by the tour guide, Steve.
 He was not only full of knowledge, but really funny and he knew how to slice the heck out of a pineapple.